 GNC Lean Shake Nutrition

-One serving is two scoops and contains 180 calories: 9 grams of protein, 32 grams of carbohydrates (3 grams of fiber, 4 grams of sugar), and 2 grams of fat.
+The Total Lean shake nutritional value in a single serving (two scoops) contains a total of 180 calories, 9 grams of protein, 32 grams of carbohydrates (3 grams of fiber, 4 grams of sugar), and 2 grams of fat.

 There’s a pretty great variety of micronutrients as well, with roughly 30 percent of the recommended daily intake of most vitamins and minerals, including Vitamins A, C, and E, magnesium, zinc, selenium, copper, and chromium.